magento/devdocs/guides/v2.0/coding-standards/code-standard-less.md

 #### Helper classes

-Helper classes names should be lowercase and start with underscore ("_").
+Helper classes' names should be lowercase and start with underscore ("_").

 **Example**: